-These chicken birria tacos, also called quesabirria tacos, will become your new favorite and taco Tuesday will never be the same.
+These easy chicken birria tacos, also called quesabirria tacos, will become your new favorite and taco Tuesday will never be the same.

 Although the more traditional birria is made with goat or lamb, or more recently, beef, I’ve decided to change the rules a bit.
 I’m using less expensive chicken, which also has the benefit of taking less time to cook.